Polearm: Corseque

 A corseque has a three-bladed head on a 6–8 ft haft which, like the partisan, is similar to the winged spear or spetum in the later Middle Ages.
 It was popular in Europe in the 16th and 17th centuries.
 Surviving examples have a variety of head forms but there are two main variants, one with the side blades (known as flukes or wings) branching from the neck of the central blade at 45 degrees, the other with hooked blades curving back towards the haft.
 The corseque is usually associated with the rawcon, ranseur and runka.
 Another possible association is with the "three-grayned staff" listed as being in the armoury of Henry VIII in 1547 (though the same list also features 84 rawcons, suggesting the weapons were not identical in 16th century English eyes).
 Another modern term used for particularly ornate-bladed corseques is the chauve-souris.

 Halberd

-A halberd (or Swiss voulge) is a two-handed polearm that came to prominent use during the 14th and 15th centuries but has continued in use as a ceremonial weapon to the present day.
+A halberd is a two-handed polearm that came to prominent use during the 14th and 15th centuries but has continued in use as a ceremonial weapon to the present day.
 First recorded as "hellembart" in 1279, the word halberd possibly comes from the German words Halm (staff) or Helm (helmet), and Barte (axe).
 The halberd consists of an axe blade topped with a spike mounted on a long shaft.
 It always has a hook or thorn on the back side of the axe blade for grappling mounted combatants.
-Early forms are very similar in many ways to certain forms of voulge, while 16th century and later forms are similar to the pollaxe.
 The Swiss were famous users of the halberd in the medieval and renaissance eras, with various cantons evolving regional variations of the basic form.